-You can get involved in app research.
-Clinical trials are part of clinical research and at the heart of all medical advances.
-Clinical trials look at new ways to prevent, detect, or treat diseases and conditions.
-Treatments might be new technology, therapies, drugs, or combinations of drugs, or new ways to use existing treatments.
+Clinical trials are research studies that look at new ways to prevent, detect, or treat diseases and conditions.
+The goal of clinical trials is to determine if a new test or treatment works and is safe.
 Although individual participants may benefit from being part of a clinical trial, participants should be aware that the primary purpose of a clinical trial is to gain new scientific knowledge so that others may be better helped in the future.
-Learn more about participating in a clinical trial .

 - A BRIGHT Technological Future for Mental Health Trials (NIMH Science Update)

 - Health IT: How to Keep Your Health Information Private and Secure (Department of Health and Human Services)